paulpark71/eco395m-Group2-Final-Project/README.md

 - Sentiment Analysis
     ![](plots/Ratio_of_Sentiment_Analysis.png)

-65% neutral
-32% positive
-8% negative

-mostly neutral comments. small negative makes sense because the lowset gym ratings we have is 3.5
+Out of nearly 7,000 reviews we scraped, around 65% had average neutral sentiment, 32% positive, and 8% negative.
+From this analysis, we can make an educated guess that many of the reviews express slightly/moderately positive sentiment(eg. "this gym is good"), rather than extremely positive (eg. "THIS GYM IS FREAKIN AWESOME!!!!!").

+Negative sentiment only makes up 3% of the reviews, and this make sense because out the 60 gyms we collected, the lowest Google rating was 3.5.

 - Sentiment Analysis and Google Reviews
     ![](plots/Relationship_Between_Counmpound_Mean_and_Google_Rating.png)

-we wanted to see how good of a job vader package does in analyzing sentiment. we compare compound mean (overall score normalized between -1 to 1) with google ratings 0-5.

-we can see the two scores positively correlated. higher compound mean likely to have higher google review, vice versa.
+We wanted to see how good of a job NLTK.Vader package does in analyzing sentiment.
+So, we compared vader's compound mean score (overall sentiment score normalized between -1 to 1) with Google ratings (0-5).
+We can see the two scores are positively correlated.
+A gym that has a higher compound mean sentiment score is more likely to have a higher Google review, and vice versa.

 - Google Ratings and Business Hour
     ![](plots/Relationship_Between_GoogleRating_and_Business_Hour.jpeg)

-1. Common business hour for most gym is around 80 to 100 hours per week
-2. Business hour ranges from 7 hour per week to 24/7
-2. Based on the 60 gym collected, longer business hour (>100 hr) doesn't necessary guarantee higher review rating, as gym with business hour below 100 hr/week have average rating over 4.
+Lastly, we were curious to see if there are any interesting relationships between the Google reviews and how long the gyms are open for.
+Would gyms that are open longer generally have higher reviews?
+From above plot, we can see that that the most gyms are open around 80 to 100 hours a week.
+The range of business hour ranged from 7 hours/week (a local all-around strength training center) to 24/7.
+Looking at the data, longer business hour (>100 hrs/week) doesn't necessarily guarantee higher reviews.
+There are many gyms that are open for less than 100 hours/week yet have Google reviews around 4.6-5.

 ### Limitations

 -   We were only able to scrape 60 gyms.
 If we wanted more, we were required to apply and pay for a business license to retrieve more data.
 -   The gyms we collected data on have Google review ratings from 3.5 to 5.
 So, gyms with terrible to sub-par reviews (1 to 3) are not included.
 -   Google Map API selected gyms based on the searcher's location.
-That may have caused most of the gyms on our data to be around down town area.
+That may have caused most of the gyms on our data to be around downtown area.
 -   Membership fees, which may be an interesting finding, was not included in our analysis because it would require a much more in-depth and complicated data collection/scraping.
 -   Regarding gender ratio analysis – we have some unknown gender names.
 Unisex names may have been mis-categorized.
 -   Although some gyms had more than 250 reviews, the version of the Outscraper we utilized was capped at 250.
 This may have produced incomplete review data.